theorlbooth/Project_1/README.md

 ### Scaling

-The main issue with scaling was finding the begging and end of each row without having to hard code them.
-The formula (see below in spreadsheet) was easy enough to find - this allowed me to enter the number of columns required and get the begging and end of each row, however I couldnt find a way to replicate the formula n times - so I ended up having to hard code that part:
+The main issue with scaling was finding the beginning and the end of each row without having to hard code them.
+The formula (see below in spreadsheet) was easy enough to workout - this allowed me to enter the number of columns required and get the beginning and the end of each row, however, I couldn't find a way to replicate the formula n times - so I ended up having to hard code that part:

 ```
 const row1Beg = (width * (1 - 1))